 Deposition.
 Procedure during which an attorney questions a witness or a party to the divorce under oath and the questions and answers are transcribed by a court reporter.

 Discovery.
 The exchange of information regarding all issues relevant to your divorce.
 The most frequently used forms of discovery are interrogatories, depositions, and requests for documents.

 Early Settlement Panel (ESP).
 A conference at the court house attended by you, your spouse, and both attorneys.
 The facts of your case are presented to a panel of experienced family law attorneys who volunteer their time to assist in the settlement of cases.
 These panelists consider the specific circumstances of your case and make a recommendation for settlement.
 While non-binding, this recommendation frequently helps the parties and their attorneys reach a settlement agreement.

 Equitable Distribution.
 The process for creating a fair distribution of the assets and debts acquired by the parties during their marriage.

 Interrogatories.
-Written questions used as part of discovery which are answered and sworn to by each party.
+Written questions are used as part of discovery, which are answered and sworn to by each party.

 Joint Custody.
 There are two aspects to joint custody:

 - Joint legal custody means that the parties share the rights and responsibilities for making decisions concerning the significant aspects of a child’s life, including educational, medical, and religious issues.

 - Joint physical custody means that the child lives with both parents on a virtually equal time-sharing schedule.